Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 Select the **Discard empty output** check box if the report should not be merged into the document unless it contains any data.
 E.g. to avoid merging an empty bar chart into the document.
 You may combine this with the special field codes **HideIfEmptyStart**, **HideIfEmptyEnd**, **ShowIfEmptyStart**, and **ShowIfEmptyEnd** to control the content of your document in more detail.

-**Note!** Changes to which reports are included and their data filters, do not require a deployment of the directory, since selected end users may modify this set up.
+**Note!** Changes to which reports are included and their data filters, do not require a deployment of the app model, since selected end users may modify this set up.

 **Hide Filter Area in merged reports**